App-vNext/Polly/README_V8.md

 ```
 <!-- endSnippet -->

 If all retries fail, a retry strategy rethrows the final exception back to the calling code.
-For more details visit the [retry strategy documentation](docs/strategies/retry.md).
+For more details, visit the [retry strategy](https://www.pollydocs.org/strategies/retry) documentation.

 ### Circuit Breaker